origo-map/origo-server/README.md

 - Belägenhetsadress Direkt - set consumer_key and consumer_secret in conf/config.js

-      /origoserver/lm/addresses?q={searchstring}&srid={EPSG code}&maxHits={number}
+      /origoserver/lm/addresses?q={searchstring}&srid={EPSG code}&maxHits={number}&municipalityCodes={codes}&statusAddress={status}

-      The {searchstring} should start with one or multiple, seperated by commas, municipalities and then a space followed by the free text search for the address.
-For example "Sundsvall,Hudiksvall Storgatan"
+      The {searchstring} can start with one or multiple, seperated by commas, municipalities and then a space followed by the free text search for the address.
+For example "Sundsvall,Hudiksvall Storgatan".
+The {number} specifies total number of hits that should be returned, default is 30.
+If the search is done on multiple municipalities the total is multiplied as well.
+The {codes} should be one or more 'kommunkod' separated by comma.
+If  'municipalityCodes' is set there is no need to have municipalities in the {searchstring}.
+With {statusAddress} it's possible to limit the search to a specific status, default is 'Gällande'.

       /origoserver/lm/addresses?northing={northing}&easting={easting}&srid={EPSG code}&format={format}